trans-travel/trans-travel/uk.md

  * NHS clinics typically refer trans-related medical patients to specialty units.
 These units can have extremely long wait times (many years).
+ * Puberty blockers and hormone therapy is generally not available to youth (under 18) at NHS-run clinics.
  * Private trans care is available in the UK
  * Youth trans care is highly contested in the UK and is an area that is seeing a shift away from affirming the gender of trans youth.
 While